 Make a leap in your management career at University of Applied Sciences Europe (UE)!
 How?
 With an accredited M.Sc. in Entrepreneurial Economics at one of the 25 best internationally oriented universities in the world.
-We will help you to live up to your ambitions and offer personal support as well as close contact to the faculty.
-Come and study in the very heart of the international metropolis and center of start-ups, Berlin.

 The graduates of this program are highly qualified for various professions in the private sector.
 With their deep understanding of the economy the graduates of this program have a particular strategic competency and are therefore suitable for numerous tasks within consultancy firms, strategy departments, and medium-sized businesses, who all seek independent-minded people.

 Such strategic competencies are especially important in the area of change management, a field that is nowadays often addressed using “Embedded Entrepreneurial Teams”.
 Economists with a profound knowledge of the financial and banking system are also sought after in the finance sector.
 The graduates of this program are well-prepared to start a career in any of these areas because they are able to critically discuss various opinions and provide strong and convincing arguments.
 In general, however, the graduates with a master´s degree in Entrepreneurial Economics and Management should consider themselves as entrepreneurs on their own behalves with personal business goals and ideas that they can put into practice.

 Entrepreneurial Economics is a hybrid program.
 It combines economics with business management studies and managerial training.
 It has been developed to shape students into professionals with entrepreneurial mindsets who combine theoretical and practical thinking.
 The combination of economic understanding and management skills is an ideal preparation for the job market.

 The program is equally ambitious academically.
 We bring students up to date on the latest research by the Austrian School, while at the same time discussing the ideas of other schools, thus preparing students for academic debates.